stakater-archive/StakaterCloudDocs-Archived/content/sre/authentication-authorization/saap-authorization-roles.md

 - can not view service accounts/roles/role bindings in Stakater owned namespaces
 - can not add members to cluster-admin
 - can not delete members from cluster-admin
-- SCA user can create 'admin' rolebinding on customer-owned namespaces
+- can create 'admin' rolebinding on customer-owned namespaces
-- SCA user can create edit rolebinding on customer-owned namespaces
+- can create edit rolebinding on customer-owned namespaces

 ### Administration:
 - can create/edit/delete resource quotas and limits on the cluster
-- can access the reserved ‘saap-customer-admin’ project on the cluster, which allows for the creation of ServiceAccounts with elevated privileges and gives the ability to update default limits and quotas for projects on the cluster
+- can access the reserved ‘saap-cluster-admin’ project on the cluster, which allows for the creation of ServiceAccounts with elevated privileges and gives the ability to update default limits and quotas for projects on the cluster
 - can not create/edit/delete clusterresourcequotas
+- SAAP-cluster-admin Service Account can create projectrequest
+- SAAP-cluster-admin Service Account can delete project
+- SAAP-cluster-admin Service Account cannot edit/create rolebinding

 Only the mentioned permissions above are present for the role, for any other permission required the user need to raise a case with Stakater Support team.